 If you’re a side sleeper that wants/needs extra pressure relief, you may want to check out our reviews of the Layla or Nolah mattresses.
 These are two plush, bed-in-a-box mattresses that offer a ton of pressure relief.

-Yes, like side sleepers, back and stomach sleepers will find the mattress to be very accommodating, as well.
+Like side sleepers, back and stomach sleepers will find the mattress to be very accommodating, as well.
 The mattress provides an adequate amount of support under your lower back and trunk.
 Your hips will sink down a little into the top layers (that’s normal), but not to the point where they fall out of proper alignment with the rest of your body.

 Similar to the last section, I’d add that if you’re a primary back or stomach sleeper that needs/wants extra lumbar support, we recommend you read our reviews of Saatva or Cocoon Sealy.
 These are two relatively affordable online mattresses that provide a good amount of support.